-Most business owners have ample experience in selling products or service and making deals.
+Most business owners have ample experience in selling products or services and making deals.
 After years of experience with customers and suppliers, it’s not surprising that owners tend to approach selling a business with the same approach and tactics.
-However, most sellers who have spent years building a successful business are often unaware just how different the process of selling a business is from running a business.
+However, most sellers who have spent years building a successful business are often unaware just how different the process of selling a business is from successfully running it.

-Savvy business sellers realize how important a selling approach that is tailored to this very important process will depend on the guidance and experience of a top M&A Broker, investment back or business broker (also referred to as a business intermediary).
-After securing that professional guidance, sellers are then freed to benefit from their personal strengths rater than letting those strengths possibly interfere with the selling process.
+Most savvy business sellers realize early on that developing a selling approach that is faithful to that proven process will depend on the guidance and experience of the M&A professional, whether they are an investment banker, M&A intermediary or, for smaller deals, business broker.
+From the moment the seller fully buys into the process and embraces the M&A professional’s guidance, the seller is free to benefit from their personal strengths, rather than letting those strengths possibly interfere with the selling process.
 The following strong selling points are guideposts on the road to a successful business sales transaction.

 Pricing Your Business To Sell

 Business sellers are generally good business people – after all, they have built and run a successful business.
 When it’s time to sell, they naturally tend to want the highest possible price and terms, and that is when many sellers first become aware of the difference between (a) selling products or services and (b) selling the business that provides them.

 Realistic pricing is perhaps the most important factor in selling a business from a point of strength.
 It is essential to understand the marketplace as it is currently – not at some high-water mark reached in the past or that might be possible at some point in the future.

 Arriving at the right market price and ensuring that the business will not be underpriced depend on industry-tested business valuation techniques that incorporate many tangible and intangible factors – not the least of which is the intensity of buyer interest in a particular business.